BobGanti/URLAI/README.md

   a.
 OPENAI_API_KEY: Your OpenAI API key for embeddings and chat.
   b.
 INSTRUCTIONS: Default instructions for querying.
   c.
 ASSISTANT_PROFILE: Customize the assistant's profile.
-2. Run the Application: Start the SMAI Assistant by running the Streamlit application. streamlit run pdfs.py
+2. Run the Application: Start the URL AI Assistant by running the Streamlit application. streamlit run urls.py

 # Usage #
-  > Adding Content Sources: Use the sidebar to upload PDF documents to augment the chatbot's knowledge base.
+  > Adding Content Sources: Use the sidebar to enter urls separating each url with a ",", so that the chatbot can scrape the wibsites provided to augment the
+    its knowledge base.
-  > Interacting with the Chatbot: Enter queries in the chat input field to receive responses based on the aggregated knowledge from the specified uploaded PDFs.
+  > Interacting with the Chatbot: Enter queries in the chat input field to receive responses based on the aggregated knowledge from the specified urls.
-  > Customization: Modify the .env.local file to tailor the assistant's behavior and responses to your preferences.
+  > Customisation: Modify the .env.local file to tailor the assistant's behavior and responses to your preferences.

 # Contributing #
 Contributions are welcome!
 If you have suggestions for improvements or bug fixes, please open an issue or submit a pull request.